Skip to content

 ldev portal inventory page --url /home --json

-End with the exact page, site, and route context you need before you diagnose or change anything else.
+End with the exact page, site and route context you need before you change anything.

 @mordonezdev/ldev for operational Liferay maintenance workflows.
 Built by Miguel Ordóñez